pandio-com/pandioml/README.md

       This is a helper function that allows you to use Python locally to test the function end to end.

+      *Note: You should not need to ever modify this file.*

 1. `./folder_name/fnc.py`

       This is the file where all of your logic should be placed.